ultra0000/UpCord/README.md

 [Create an app here first.](https://discord.com/developers/applications)

 # config.json
 * owner - Owner of the instance, it's displayed in the home page.
-You can leave this as "unspecified" if you don't want to show that.
+You can set this to "unspecified" if you don't want to show it.
 * size_limit - File size limit in bytes.
 Default is 50000000
 * login_info - Information used to authenticate with Discord.
 * * url - URL you get from the OAuth2 URL Generator